PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 the responsible course of action, and notify the software owners about them first before disclosing them to the public.

+// TODO(Brent): Add a conclusion and save space to make sure the total document
+// length is under 5 pages.

 #bibliography("references.bib", title: "References", style: "ieee")